-The Forestiere Underground Gardens are a labyrinth of subterranean structures constructed by Baldassare Forestiere, an Italian immigrant who lived in New York for 40 years, from 1906 until his death in 1946.
+The Forestiere Underground Gardens are a labyrinth of subterranean structures constructed by Baldassare Forestiere, an Italian immigrant who lived in New York for 40 years, from 1906 until he died in 1946.

-The gardens are operated by members of the Forestiere family through the Forestiere Historical Center and can be considered a spectacular and unconventional example of vernacular architecture.
-The gardens are essentially a series of subterranean rooms and courtyards, all connected by tunnels and passageways.
+Members of the Forestiere family operate the gardens through the Forestiere Historical Center and can be considered a spectacular and unconventional example of vernacular architecture.
+The gardens are essentially underground rooms and courtyards connected by tunnels and passageways.

-The temperature underground is a constant 10-15 degrees cooler than the surface, making it a perfect refuge from the hot Fresno summers.
-The main chambers are decorated with frescoes and sculptures, and many of the rooms have skylights that provide natural light.
+The temperature underground is 10-15 degrees cooler than the surface, making it a perfect refuge from the hot Fresno summers.
+The main chambers are decorated with frescoes and sculptures, and many rooms have skylights that provide natural light.

-The Gardens are open to the public and offer a unique and interesting experience for visitors.
-They are definitely worth a visit if you are in the Fresno area.
+The Gardens are open to the public and offer visitors a unique and exciting experience.
+They are worth a visit if you are in the Fresno area.

-See related: 20 Fun & Best Things to do in Long Beach, California
+See related: 20 Things to Do in Long Beach, California

 16. Santa Cruz Beach Boardwalk

-The Boardwalk, which is open year-round, is a fantastic place to spend an afternoon or evening.
+The Boardwalk, open year-round, is a fantastic place to spend an afternoon or evening.
 It’s also one of the state’s most affordable amusement parks.

 17. Palm Springs Aerial Tramway

-The Palm Springs Aerial Tramway is a unique transportation system that takes passengers from the desert floor to the summit of Mount San Jacinto, elevation 10,834 feet.
+The Palm Springs Aerial Tramway is a unique transportation system that takes passengers from the desert floor to the summit of Mount San Jacinto, with an elevation of 10,834 feet.

 The tramway is the world’s largest rotating aerial tramway and offers spectacular views of the Coachella Valley and the surrounding mountains.

 The Tramway was built in 1963 to provide access to the San Jacinto Mountains for recreation and research.
-It is now a popular tourist attraction, carrying over half a million passengers per year.
+It is now a popular tourist attraction, carrying over half a million passengers annually.

-The Tramway operates year-round, and weather conditions at the top of the mountain can be very different from those at the bottom, so dress appropriately.
+This scenic tramway operates year-round, and weather conditions at the top of the mountain can differ significantly from those at the bottom, so dress appropriately.

-See related: 16 Best Things to do in Palm Springs, California
+See Related: Things to Do in Palm Springs, California

 18. Presidio of San Francisco

-The Presidio of San Francisco is a park and former U.S. Army post on the northern tip of the San Francisco Peninsula in San Francisco, California, and is part of the Golden Gate National Recreation Area.
+The Presidio of San Francisco is a park and former U.S. Army post on the northern tip of the San Francisco Peninsula in San Francisco, California.
+It is part of the Golden Gate National Recreation Area.

-The park was established in 1846 and was originally known as El Presidio Real de San Francisco or The Royal Fortress of Saint Francis.
-The Presidio served as an army post for over 200 years, and it is now a popular tourist destination.
+The park was established in 1846 and was initially known as El Presidio Real de San Francisco or The Royal Fortress of Saint Francis.
+The Presidio served as an army post for over 200 years and is now a popular tourist destination.

-The Presidio is home to many historic buildings and landmarks, including the Palace of Fine Arts, Crissy Field, and the Fort Point National Historic Site.
+The Presidio has many historic buildings and landmarks, including the Palace of Fine Arts, Crissy Field, and the Fort Point National Historic Site.
 There are also several museums on the grounds, such as the Presidio Officers’ Club Museum and the Walt Disney Family Museum.

 19. Santa Monica Pier

 Santa Monica Pier is a great place to visit if you’re looking for a fun day out.
-This famous landmark features a ton of different things to do, and it’s a great place to see the ocean.
+This famous landmark features many different things to do and is a great place to see the ocean.

-Some of the highlights include the Ferris wheel, the roller coaster, and the arcade.
-If you’re visiting California, this is definitely a place you should check out.
+Some highlights include the Ferris wheel, the roller coaster, and the arcade.
+If you’re visiting California, this is a place you should check out.

-To get to Santa Monica Pier, you can take the bus or drive.
-The pier is located right next to the beach, so it’s easy to find.
-If you’re taking the bus, there are several routes that will take you there.
+You can take the bus or drive to get to Santa Monica Pier.
+The pier is located next to the beach, so it’s easy to find.
+If you’re taking the bus, several routes will take you there.
 Just make sure you get off at the right stop.

 20. Redwood National and State Parks

-If you’re looking for an awe-inspiring nature experience, be sure to check out California’s Redwood National Park and State Parks.
-These parks are home to some of the tallest trees in the world, and offer plenty of opportunities for hiking, camping, and wildlife viewing.
+If you want an awe-inspiring nature experience, check out California’s Redwood National Park and State Parks.
+These parks are home to some of the tallest trees in the world and offer plenty of opportunities for hiking, camping, and wildlife viewing.

-To get to the parks, you’ll need to take Highway 101 north from San Francisco or south from Eugene, Oregon.
-The parks are about a four-hour drive from either city, and there’s plenty to see along the way.
+To get to the parks, take Highway 101 north of San Francisco or south of Eugene, Oregon.
+The gardens are about a four-hour drive from either city, and there’s plenty to see.